-We are proud to have the following resources throughout the school:
+We are proud to have the following technology resources throughout the school:

-- All classrooms are equipped with a projection system and a Mimio Interactive device
+- All classrooms are equipped with BenQ interactive flat panels or projection systems

 - Wireless connectivity throughout the campus

-3D printing is considered a “game-changer” for schools, as they provide children with unparalleled access to innovative technology used by engineers, astronauts on the International Space Station, and medical professionals and scientists.
+3D printing is considered a “game-changer” for schools, providing children with unparalleled access to innovative technology used by engineers, astronauts on the International Space Station, and medical professionals and scientists.